Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Testing the theory, and algorithmic insights

-As a numerical test of these claims, \figurename~\ref{fig:HMC_hardness} and \ref{fig:ADAM_HMC_hardness_L=2} show that the theory (which is ``Nishimori-compliant'') captures the HMC error not only at long times, but also during the earlier plateau it experiences when sampling a metastable state.
+As a numerical test of these claims, \figurename~\ref{fig:HMC_hardness}, \ref{fig:overparam_s-shot} and \ref{fig:ADAM_HMC_hardness_L=2} show that the theory (which is ``Nishimori-compliant'') captures the HMC error, both for one and $s$-shot estimators, not only at long times, but also during the earlier plateau it experiences when sampling a metastable state.
 On top of this evidence, in Appendix~\ref{app:nishiID} and~\figurename~\ref{fig:NishiBreak} we also plot the evolution of a deviation from the Nishimori identities during posterior sampling by HMC.
 We see that on the states that HMC finds for long enough times, the Nishimori identities are verified, regardless of them being stable, or only metastable.

 \end{remark}

 $({\rm Algo}_3)$ We extended the GAMP-RIE of~\cite{maillard2024bayes}, publicly available at~\cite{maillard2024github}, to obtain a polynomial-time predictor for test data in the shallow networks case.
 Extending this algorithm, initially proposed for quadratic activation, to a generic one is possible thanks to the identification of an \emph{effective} GLM onto which the learning problem can be mapped, see App.~\ref{app:GAMP} (the mapping being exact only when $\sigma(x)=x^2$, \cite{maillard2024bayes}).
 The key observation is that our effective GLM representation holds not only from a theoretical perspective when describing the universal phase, but also algorithmically.
 The GAMP-RIE is $P_W$-independent as it exploits only the asymptotic spectral law of $\bW^{0\intercal}{\rm diag}(\bv^0)\bW^{0}$, which is the same for Gaussian or binary weight matrices by spectral universality \cite{tao2010random}.
 It is therefore in general sub-optimal.
 In order to evaluate the generalisation error of GAMP-RIE in the experiments, we plug the estimator \eqref{eq:output_GAMP_RIE} in \eqref{eq:gen_error_def}.